John Kreese: Season 5

 A jury finds Kreese guilty of Stingray's beating and is sent to prison.
 In prison, Kreese is bullied by a bigger inmate, initially refusing to fight back so that he can get a parole hearing.
 However, after learning from his therapist that he has been denied, he fights back at the gang to intimidate them.
 Kreese is frequently visited by Tory, and they work together to try and undermine Silver's hold on Cobra Kai.
 Later, Daniel and Johnny visit Kreese to find out what Silver is planning to do with Cobra Kai.
 When he reveals nothing, the duo trick him into revealing that Silver was hoping to enroll Cobra Kai in a global tournament known as the Sekai Taikai decades before and is likely to do so now.
 When Tory later visits again for advice on the Sekai Taikai tournament, he simply tells her to do what she can to win, revealing he is bailing on his revenge plan.
-However, at this point, Tory mistakes this for abandoning her and severs tie with Kreese.
+However, at this point, Tory mistakes this for abandoning her and severs ties with Kreese.

 At the end of the season, Kreese fakes his death with the help of a fellow inmate by using melted Jell-O as a substitute for blood.
 This allows him to escape from prison with vengeance on his mind.
 Unknown to Kreese, however, Silver had already been arrested with multiple charges both for bribing the All-Valley tournaments and Stingray confessing to the police about the truth behind the assault.